 Blackberries are much bigger and have bigger seeds.

-Of the myriad of species collected, Francisca relied on Hemp-Agrimony above all others, collecting the leaves and flowering tops in August before they opened and dried.
+Of the myriad of species collected, Catherine relied on Hemp-Agrimony above all others, collecting the leaves and flowering tops in August before they opened and dried.
 Vitamin C in plants such as Hemp-Agrimony staved off scurvy and colds during the long Vosges winter without fresh fruits.
 For uses read more…

 Wild Spinach or Lambsquarters